 As a librarian, I direct the Latin American and Caribbean Studies collection at the University of Illinois.
 With close to one million volumes and numerous specialized databases, the collection is considered among the best in the nation.
 I oversee all aspects related to Latin America and the Caribbean at the University Library including collection development, reference, instruction, serial management, and offer specialized research consultations.
 My main interests at the library include in depth research consultations, collection development, and liaison work with the Center for Latin American and Caribbean Studies and the Lemann Institute for Brazilian Studies.
-I am currently working on developing a special collection on Latin American sport, including a unique Digital Library of Latin American and Caribbean Sport
+I am currently working on developing a special collection on Latin American sport and direct the Digital Library of Latin American and Caribbean Sports (DLLACS)

-, a portal that provides open access to a set of some 300 unique letters belonging to the family of the Count of Montemar between Lima and Madrid during the years of 1761 and 1799.
+website, a digital project to provide free access to a set of some 300 unique letters belonging to the family of the Conde de Montemar between Lima and Madrid.